IndexXuan/vue-cli-plugin-vite/README.md

         - ✅ https - resolved from `devServer.https`
         - ✅ open - resolved from `process.platform === 'darwin' || devServer.open`
         - ✅ proxy - resolved from `devServer.proxy`
-        - ❌ before
+        - ⬜️ before(WIP)
             - maybe we cannot, webpackDevServer before is a express app instance while viteDevServer is a connect instance which is not have a router function ( e.g. we can use something like app.post('/login', xxx) )
             - or transform the connect app instance to express instance ?
     - ✅ vite#build
         - ✅ outDir - resolved from vue.config.js#`outputDir`
         - ✅ cssCodeSplit - resolved from `css.extract`
         - ✅ sourcemap - resolved from `process.env.GENERATE_SOURCEMAP === 'true' || productionSourceMap || css.sourceMap`
-    - ⬜️ Alias - resolved from configureWebpack or chainWebpack (WIP)
+    - ✅ Alias - resolved from configureWebpack or chainWebpack
 - ✅ MPA Support
     - ✅ same development experience and build result
 - ⬜️ Special Synatax